ARS § 13-2921 is the Arizona statute that defines the crime of harassment. You commit this offense if

 - a maximum fine of $2,500.

-For purposes of this section, note that a judge does have the authority to award a defendant with probation in lieu of jail time.
+For purposes of this section, note that a judge does have the authority to award a defendant with probation instead of jail time.

 4. Are there related offenses?